-State Grant: Audit noticed that prescribed stipulation in Fourth State Finance Commission (4th SFC) was not adhered to by State Government in releasing funds to PRIs.
-Against the 4th SFC (Para 7.30) stipulation to allocate fund of ₹ 9.98 crore to the PRIs, the actual allocation was ₹ 10 crore leading to additional grant of ₹ 2 lakh during 2015-16.
-However, prescribed ratio of 70:30 for GPs and ZPs was not adhered to by the State Government.
-As against the above prescription, the actual ratio of allocation worked out to 38 (₹ 3.80 crore) and 62 (₹ 6.20 crore) for GPs and ZPs respectively during 2015-16.
-This resulted in excess allocation of ₹ 3.20 crore to the ZP and less allocation of equal fund to the GPs.
+State Grant: Audit noticed that prescribed stipulation in Fourth State Finance Commission (FSFC) was not adhered to by the State Government in releasing funds to PRIs.
+Against the 4th SFC (Para-7.30) stipulation to allocate fund of ₹ 10.29 crore to the PRIs, the actual allocation was ₹ 8.29 crore leading to less release of grant of ₹ 2 crore during 2016-17.
+Prescribed ratio of 70:30 for GPs and ZPs was also not adhered to by the State Government.
+As against the above prescription, the actual ratio of allocation worked out to 60 (₹ 5.01 crore) and 40 (₹ 3.28 crore) for GPs and ZPs respectively during 2016-17.
+This resulted in excess allocation of ₹ 0.82 crore to the ZP and less allocation of equal fund to the GPs.

-RMDD, the nodal department for PRIs, responsible for fund allocation did not ensure adherence to norms as a result of which GPs were constrained of funds for undertaking developmental activities.
+RMDD, the Nodal Department for PRIs, responsible for fund allocation did not ensure adherence to norms as a result of which GPs were short of funds for undertaking developmental activities.

-Overall financial position of PRIs

-The RMDD could not furnish (September 2016) information on the opening balance, total receipts, total expenditure and closing balance regarding availability of funds and its utilisation by the Gram Panchayats and Zilla Panchayats during 2015-16.
+Poverall financial position of PRIs: The RMDD could not furnish (September 2017) information on the opening balance, total receipts, total expenditure and closing balance regarding availability of funds and its utilisation by the Gram Panchayats and Zilla Panchayats during 2016-17.
 This was despite assurances (December 2015) given by the RMDD that financial status of the PRIs would be provided once the Chartered Accountant engaged for preparation of accounts of PRIs complete their job.
 Audit accordingly requisitioned for relevant statistics directly from ZPs/GPs.
-However, only 35 GPs (out of 176) and all the four ZPs furnished information.
-Based on this, it was noticed that a total of \gtrless 63.81crore was available with PRIs during 2015-16, of which \gtrless 36.05 crore was spent, leaving a balance of \gtrless 27.76 crore as shown in table 1.9:
+However, only 44 GPs (out of 176) and all the four ZPs furnished information.
+Based on this, it was noticed that a total of ₹ 59.40 crore was available with PRIs during 2016-17 out of which only ₹ 32.30 crore was spent.

+Table 1.9